Strong Determinism: Defining Strong Determinism

 \begin{description} \item[Determinism$_{T}$] Theory $T$ is \textit{deterministic} just in case, for any two $w, w'\in \Omega^T$, if $w$ and $w'$ agree at any time, they agree at all times. \end{description}

 \begin{description} \item[Determinism$_{\alpha}$] The actual world $\alpha$ is \textit{deterministic} just in case, for any two $w, w'\in \Omega_{\alpha}$, if $w$ and $w'$ agree at any time, they agree at all times. \end{description} Determinism is true just in case $\alpha$ is deterministic.
 My definitions correspond to what \cite[p.13]{earman1986primer} calls \textit{Laplacian determinism}.
+For similar definitions, see \cite[pp.319-321]{MontagueFP} and \cite[p.360]{LewisNWTU}.
 The basic idea is that the nomologically possible worlds never cross in state space.
-By using four-dimensional spacetimes, such definitions are more suitable for relativistic contexts as well as worlds without a fundamental direction of time.\footnote{As with Penrose, we often talk about determinism in the sense of ``the future being determined by the past,'' which is futuristic determinism.
-However, a (fundamental) direction of time is not essential for defining determinism.
-Nevertheless, we can recover the more familiar notion of determinism by choosing a direction of time: \begin{description} \item[Futuristic Determinism$_{T}$] Theory $T$ is \textit{futuristically deterministic} just in case, for any two $w, w'\in \Omega^T$, if $w$ and $w'$ agree at any time, they agree at all later times. \end{description} We can similarly define: \begin{description} \item[Historical Determinism$_{T}$] Theory $T$ is \textit{historically deterministic} just in case, for any two $w, w'\in \Omega^T$, if $w$ and $w'$ agree at any time, they agree at all earlier times. \end{description} Moreover, we can define what it means for futuristic determinism or historical determinism to be true.
-Given a direction of time, determinism is equivalent to the conjunction of futuristic determinism and historical determinism. }
+By using the notion of a spacetime, such definitions are more suitable for relativistic contexts as well as worlds without a fundamental direction of time.